If you have a Nintendo 3DS gaming console, you already know how amazing it is to see things in 3D.

 - It has support for a wide range of gaming titles.

 - It even supports joysticks, which is great!
-Although, I sometimes prefer to use a keyboard because I am quite often too lazy to get up and hook up a joystick to my Windows PC.
+However, I sometimes prefer to use a keyboard because I am too lazy to connect a joystick to my Windows PC.

-- It is under constant development with new nightly builds also available, if you want to try them.
+- It is under constant development , with new nightly builds available if you want to try them.

 Cons of RetroArch

 - An open community drives the development of RetroArch.
 This means that it will have some bugs here and there.
 This is evident from the fact that the latest version crashes often.
-You can kill this problem by switching to an older version if you want.
+You can solve this problem by switching to an older version.

 - There are way too many options.
 This can be overwhelming (it was for me) to figure out what to do with so many options.